telent/nixwrt/README.md

-`flinfo` command if your router has it, or otherwise my suggestion is to look at the boot log for a line of the form `Booting image at 9f070000` and then double check by looking at the output of `cat /proc/mtd` in OpenWRT and see if there's a partition starting at `0x70000`.
+`flinfo` command if your router has it, or otherwise my suggestion is to look at the boot log for a line of the form `Booting image at 9f070000` and then double check by looking at the output of `cat /proc/mtd` in OpenWrt and see if there's a partition starting at `0x70000`.
 If you get this wrong you may brick your device, of course.